 Remember to reapply each year

-Early December to mid January: Renewal FAFSA e-mail reminders are sent out by the Department of Education to students who filed valid FAFSAs the previous year and who provided e-mail addresses.
-The notice provides instructions for those who have forgotten their Department of Education PIN and the web address for Renewal FAFSA on the Web.
+Early October to mid January: Renewal FAFSA e-mail reminders are sent out by the Department of Education to students who filed valid FAFSAs the previous year and who provided e-mail addresses.
+The notice provides instructions for those who have forgotten their Department of Education FSA ID and the web address for Renewal FAFSA on the Web.

-February 28: In order to meet our priority deadline, your FAFSA needs to be dated as received by the federal processor on or before February 28 and the UW must be listed as a school to receive your information.
+January 15: In order to meet our priority deadline, your FAFSA or WASFA needs to be dated as received by the federal processor on or before January 15 and the UW must be listed as a school to receive your information.
 We award aid to applicants that apply after this date, but reserve most of our funds for our on-time, priority applicants.

 March - April